pakufi-agency/cms/README.md

 And unfortunately again, it seems they often have a bug with the `transfer` command.
 Often the transfer get stuck at `assets`.
 This happen mostly when transfering from production to local but might happen also the other way around.
 For this reason, local export are very important.

+# Common Issue:

+- strapi cli commands are slightly different if you are using `npm` or `npx` or `strapi cli` directly.
+Keep an eye on details.

 ## Helpful resources

 https://docs.strapi.io/dev-docs/data-management

 https://docs.strapi.io/dev-docs/data-management/transfer

 https://docs.strapi.io/dev-docs/data-management/import

 https://docs.strapi.io/dev-docs/cli#strapi-export